Mounting Blades to New Boots

 2) Some steps given above don't have to be in the order shown.
 For example, I had already marked temporary screw holes before applying Sno-Seal.
 One could apply Sno-Seal first, then mark the holes for the blade.

 3) If the screws do strip out over time, I've found that the next larger screw size (#8) will most likely work fine in the existing holes.
 If those strip, then it's time to tackle the more involved job of plugging holes and starting fresh.
 I've never had to do that though.

-4) I'd like to investigate the waterproofing capability of thinned polyurethane on the leather sole.
+4) I'd like to investigate the waterproofing capability of thinned polyurethane wood finish on the leather sole.
 I've read somewhere that it is sometimes used as a waterproofing material instead of Sno-Seal.
-It would provide longer-term protection.
-Minwax and other companies make polyurethane finishes for wood, and it's very durable and water resistant.
+It might provide durable protection.
+Minwax and other companies make polyurethane finishes for wood, and it's very tough and water resistant.
 If thinned enough with paint thinner to soak well into the leather, it would certainly waterproof it.
 It will harden the leather somewhat, but I don't know the extent of the potential brittleness.
 It sounds promising, and perhaps I'll investigate it someday.

 October 7, 2007

 edited January 28, 2014